ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 A good hypothesis is a _falsifiable_ one.
 Any claim may have
-some evidence supporting it (its likelihood may be nonzero), but without testing alternative claims to establish a baseline likelihood, the validity of the claim will be difficult to trust, or may not generalize well to explain future events.
+some evidence supporting it (its likelihood may be nonzero), but without testing __alternative claims to establish a baseline likelihood__, we won't know how much we should update and stop thinking about alternative explanations.

 For this reason,
 classical hypothesis testing
 requires rigorous definitions
-of a full experiment, a _hypothesis test_, including the the measure, measure and the specific hypothesis, but also the __space of hypotheses.__
+of a full experiment, _a hypothesis test_, including not only the measure and the specific hypothesis, but also the __space of hypotheses.__

 After a measure is chosen to
-evaluate the hypothesis of interest (e.g., a test statistic), it's evaluated and _compared to all other hypotheses within that space_: how likely is it to explain the evidence compared to other hypotheses within its class?
+evaluate the hypothesis of interest (e.g., a test statistic), it's evaluated and _compared to other hypotheses within that space_: how likely is it to explain the evidence compared to other hypotheses within its class?
 In the real world example above,